SquareBracketAssociates/Booklet-PharoVirtualMachine/Part4-Tutorials/HandonsStatic/handonsstatic.md

 	self commonSendOrdinary
 ```

-What we see is that
+What we see is that:
 - The message selector is extracted from literal frame using the the bytecode encoding.
-- Then it sets the number of argument, here to zero
+- Then it sets the number of arguments to zero
-- It then looks the class up.
+- Tehn it looks up the class.
 - And finally executes the method `commonSendOrdinary`